Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV

-One can see in the Tab.1 that: \begin{itemize} \item The yield of (anti-)hypertriton is significantly less than that of (anti-)helium-3 computed by { {PACIAE}} model, since the yield of hyperons is less than that of protons. \item When the c.m. energy increases from 900 GeV to 7 TeV, the (anti-)proton yield calculated by { {PACIAE}} simulations increases $\sim$ 50\%.
-That is less than the increase of light (anti-)nuclei (over 100\% for $d$ and $ \overline d$, $\sim$ 60\% for $^3{He}$ and $^3{\overline {He}}$).
-This may attribute to the stronger increase of available phase space in the anti-nuclei production than that in anti-hadron production. \item The yield of $d$ and $\bar{d}$ calculated by { {PACIAE+DCPC}} model is well consistent with ALICE experimental data in the range of uncertainty.
-Meanwhile, we predict the yield of the ${^3He}$, ${\overline{^3He}}$, ${^3_{\Lambda}H}$, and ${\overline{^3_{\Lambda}H}}$ in $pp$ collisions at c.m. energy of 900 GeV, 2.76 TeV and 7 TeV using { {PACIAE+DCPC}} model. \end{itemize} \begin{large} \end{large}
+One can see in the Tab.1 that: \begin{itemize} \item The yield computed by { {PACIAE}} model of $\rm{^3_{\Lambda}H}$($\rm{{^3_{\overline \Lambda}\overline H}})$ is significantly less than that of $\rm{^3He}(\rm^3{\overline{He}})$, since the yield of hyperons is less than that of protons. \item When the c.m. energy varies from 900 GeV to 7 TeV, the (anti-)proton yield calculated by { {PACIAE}} simulations increases $\sim$ 50\%.
+That is less than the increase of light (anti-)nuclei (over 100\% for $d$ and $ \overline d$, $\sim$ 60\% for $\rm^3{He}$ and $\rm^3{\overline {He}}$).
+Here, the yields of $d$($pn$) and $\rm^3{He}$($ppn$) produced by nucleon combination will inevitably increase when the c. m. energy of $pp$ collision increases and the number of final nucleons increases.
+However, this may attribute to a larger increase of available phase space for anti-nuclei production than that for anti-hadron production. \item The yield of $d$ and $\bar{d}$ calculated by { {PACIAE+DCPC}} simulation nicely matches the ALICE data in the range of uncertainty.
+Meanwhile, we predict the yield of $\rm{^3He}$, $\rm^3{\overline {He}}$, $\rm{^3_{\Lambda}H}$, and $\rm{{^3_{\overline \Lambda}\overline H}}$ in rapidity $pp$ collisions at c.m. energy of 0.90, 2.76 and 7 TeV using { {PACIAE+DCPC}} model. \end{itemize}